AlexTsagas/ATLAS-Displaced_Vertices/README.md

       * if there is a sufficient number of trajectories left to construct a DV (more than 2), and
       * the minimum distance of the closest trajectories remaining unused (check for minimum distances lower than an upper bound).

-  * The error between the DV_truth and DV_reco is defined as the distance between them.
-For the first calculated DV_reco of an event every possible error with DV_truths is computed and, then, the minimum is picked to represent the value.
-Then, the DV_truth used to calculate the error of the first DV_reco is excluded.
+  * The error between the DV_true and DV_reco is defined as the distance between them.
+For the first calculated DV_reco of an event every possible error with DV_trues is computed and, then, the minimum is picked to represent the value.
+Then, the DV_true used to calculate the error of the first DV_reco is excluded.
 The same proccess is repeated to compute the other DV_reco's errors (if they exist).